Light bulb moment: Low-energy LED wins Nobel prize

 It came on the same day as the author of that study, Haruko Obokata, was told by Waseda University that it will strip her of her doctorate unless she corrects it within a year.

-Obokata’s discovery was first trumpeted as a game-changer, but questions soon arose about the research and investigations found that Obokata had plagiarized and fabricated parts of the papers.
+Obokata’s discovery was first trumpeted as a game-changer, but questions soon arose about the research and investigations found that Obokata had plagiarised and fabricated parts of the papers.

 (Additional reporting by Johan Ahlander in Stockholm and Elaine Lies in Tokyo; Editing by Alistair Scrutton, Kate Kelland, Angus MacSwan and Hugh Lawson)